-9. FL Client NWDAF(s) invokes Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTraining_Subscribe response or Nnwdaf_MLModelTrainingInfo_Request response service operation to indicate to the FL Server NWDAF whether it will join the FL procedure and may include the reason in the response message if it cannot join the FL process.
+9. HFL Client NWDAF(s) invokes Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTraining_Subscribe response or Nnwdaf_MLModelTrainingInfo_Request response service operation to indicate to the HFL Server NWDAF whether it will join the HFL procedure and may include the reason in the response message if it cannot join the HFL process.

-10. FL Server NWDAF determines the FL Client NWDAFs to be involved in the FL procedures based on the information received in step 6 and other information received in step 9 (if available).
+10. HFL Server NWDAF determines the HFL Client NWDAFs to be involved in the HFL procedures based on the information received in step 6 and other information received in step 9 (if available).

-6.2C.2.2 General procedure for Federated Learning among Multiple NWDAF Instances
+6.2C.2.2 General procedure for Horizontal Federated Learning among Multiple NWDAF Instances

-Figure 6.2C.2.2-1: General procedure for Federated Learning among Multiple NWDAF
+Figure 6.2C.2.2-1: General procedure for Horizontal Federated Learning among Multiple NWDAF